Navigation

 Children and over-the-counter painkillers

 Paracetamol and ibuprofen can help to ease pain and discomfort or lower a fever in children and babies.
 You can give paracetamol from the age of two months and ibuprofen from the age of three months.
 If you try either of these and they don’t seem to be working, you can switch to the other medicine.
 You can also alternate between giving paracetamol and ibuprofen.
 But don’t give both medicines at the same time.
-Always read the patient information leaflet that comes with the medicine, and if you have any questions, ask your pharmacist for advice.

 You can buy paracetamol and ibuprofen as syrups and dissolvable powders, which are easier for children to take than tablets.

 Don’t give aspirin to children under the age of 16 because it has been linked to a serious condition called Reye's syndrome.
-This can be life-threatening.
+This can be potentially life-threatening.

 Special considerations